Honors in Environmental Studies and Environmental Science

 - Turn in a thesis proposal BEFORE the end of shopping period.

-- Last Friday in March (27th) - Complete draft due to thesis advisor and second reader
+- Friday, March 12th - Complete draft due to thesis advisor and second reader

-- Second Friday in April (10th) - Recommended deadline to defend thesis (if advisor requires a defense).
+- Friday, March 19th - Recommended deadline to defend thesis (if advisor requires a defense).

-- Third Friday in April (17th) - Final draft (which addresses feedback) due to thesis advisor and second reader.
+- Friday, April 2nd - Final draft (which addresses feedback) due to thesis advisor and second reader.
 Format should be either a pdf or Word file